The mystery of the missing 'e'

 The Martha Ridgway was later shipwrecked en route from Wellington to Bombay, at the entrance to Torres Strait near the northern tip of Queensland.

 - The school may have been named after members of the Ridgway family who were early settlers in Wellington (Isaac Ridgway) and the Wairarapa (James Ridgway).
-Both these men were local identities.
+Both of these men were local identities.

 - The name may have been used simply to describe the location of the school, perched on top of a ridge.
 Or perhaps English settlers brought the name with them – The Ridgeway is a famous and ancient pathway in England that dates back around 5000 years, and has been described as ‘Britain’s oldest road’.
 It originally extended all the way from the Dorset coast to the Norfolk coast.